haodi333/ME-UNet/Readme.md

 ## Introduction

-This is the source code for the paper "ME-UNet: an Memory Efficient Model for 3D Coronary Artery Segmentation".
+This is the source code for the paper "ME-UNet: a Memory Efficient Model for 3D Coronary Artery Segmentation".

 ## Usage